Remnant 2 Council Chamber Dungeon Guide

 There are also a lot of unique and fantastic cutscenes along with lots of mind-boggling puzzles, secrets, and rewards.
 With so much to do in the Council Chamber, it’s best to read through this Remnant 2 Council Chamber dungeon guide to make sure that you get everything it has to offer.

-How to get to the Council Chamber in Remnant 2
+Council Chamber Location in Remnant 2

 From there on, you have to find and interact with the Jester to get the quill.
 This is an important item that is going to help you find the entrance to the Council Chamber.

-Upon arriving at the Council Chamber central room, you meet with three Magistrates who accuse each other of assassinating the One True King.
+Upon arriving at the Council Chamber central room, you meet with three Fae Magistrates who accuse each other of assassinating the One True King.
 Since they have no real evidence to find out the real killer, it’s our job to play detective.

 Enter the Council Tribunal